-In December we begin a new liturgical year with the first Sunday of Advent (December 1) and pass through the liturgical season of Advent into that of Christmas.
+In December we pass through the liturgical season of Advent into that of Christmas.
 Advent represents the time of preparation for the coming of the Savior.
 The liturgical color, representative of repentance and humility, is violet, except on the Third Sunday of Advent, traditionally known as Gaudete Sunday, when the color rose represents the joy of approaching the Christmas season.
-The Solemnity of the Immaculate Conception, usually celebrated on December 8, is celebrated this year on December 9, since the 8th is a Sunday.
-Not all locales are celebrating it as a holy day of obligation.
+The Solemnity of the Immaculate Conception, celebrated on December 8, is the patronal feast of the United States, and a holy day of obligation.
 The Christmas season begins with the vigil Mass of Christmas.
 The liturgical color is white.

 MAJOR SAINTS AND FEAST DAYS OF DECEMBER

 |December 3||Francis Xavier, Priest||Memorial|

 |December 14||John of the Cross, Priest and Doctor||Memorial|

 |December 27||John, Apostle and Evangelist||Feast|

 IRISH SAINTS OF DECEMBER

 One of at least three saintly Finnians, this Irish saint may have been born at Myshall, Carlow, Ireland.
 He may have spent some years in Welsh monasteries.
 Later he founded several monasteries in Ireland, including Clonard, in Meath, which for many centuries was renowned for Biblical scholarship.
 Though often referred to as a bishop, there is not solid evidence of his consecration, but Finnian was certainly mentor and teacher to many who went on to spread the faith throughout Ireland and beyond.